Jadeveon Clowney said to be lowering asking price as Titans publicly express interest

 As Robinson spoke, a report from Dianna Russini of ESPN stated that Clowney may be easing off on his asking price of $20 million a year or more to the $17-18 million range.

 Tweeted Russini: “I am told by several sources the asking price has been moved off that $20mil+ number and it’s closer to $17-18mil.
 This could spark more interest.
-Also told Titans and Seahawks are still “’interested.”’
+Also told Titans and Seahawks are still ‘interested.’”

-Depending on which reports you believe, though, even that lowered $17-18 million per year range may be more than Seattle has offered Clowney so far — several have indicated Seattle’s offer has been more in the $13-15 million range.
+Depending on which reports you believe, though, even that lowered $17-18 million per year range may be more than Seattle has offered Clowney so far.
+While one report from SI.com stated Seattle offered $18.5 million per year, several otheres have indicated Seattle’s offer has been more in the $13-15 million range.

 The $17-18 million range is essentially what the NFL franchise tag price would be for this year for a defensive end, which is $17.78 million.